john9francis/radiation-modeling/timeSpent.md

 - 6/27 3:30 pm 1 hr trying an example with Qt. fingers crossed!
 Update: of course it didn't work.
 I realized I may have a conflicting Qt version because I have anaconda installed.
 Trying a new Geant4 build, this time with my path rearranged so that the Qt5 directory is before the anaconda one.
 - 6/27 pm 15 min IT WORKED!!!
 Now I just need to figure out how to interact with example1.
 - 6/29 10:06 pm 1 hr gonna try some commands with the geant4 gui UPDATE: I got example 1 ran with visualization.
 You just need to run the vis.mac file.
 Super excited.
 I also checked out the advanced example 'medical linac', but I coundn't get it to run.
-- 6/30 9:00 pm working on the Geant4 with Qt install directions.
+- 6/30 9:00 pm 1 hr working on the Geant4 with Qt install directions.